azdavis/azdavis.net/posts/en/define-pl-01.md

   }
 $$

-With that, we've defined the dynamic semantics for Hatsugen.
+With that, we've defined the dynamic semantics.

 ## Theorems

-I said that using these formal systems lets us prove theorems.
-So let's state some theorems, and then prove them!
+We can now state and prove theorems about Hatsugen.

 The first crucial theorem is that of progress.
 Progress says that well-typed expressions are either done evaluating or can keep evaluating.